c3g/GenPipes_Docs/docs/source/tutorials/cvmfs_modules.rst

 duk
 ```
-Duk is a fast, accurate,and memory efficent DNA sequence matching tool.
+Duk is a fast, accurate,and memory efficient DNA sequence matching tool.
 It finds whether a query sequence partially or totally matches given reference sequences or not, but it does not give how a query matches a reference sequence.
 The common application is to group sequencing reads into small manageable chunks for downstream analysis in assessing quality of a sequencing run, which includes contaminant removal (with contaminant sequences known), organelle genome separation, and assembly refinement.
 Versions Available: 1.1

 ea-utils